aberner6/kadk-data-vis/README.md

 * Mini-project development

 ### Monday March 23 Day 6
-* Focus: project
+* Focus: project research and conceptualisation
 * Lecture:
     - Review: project ideas
     - Design: visualisation process, storytelling
     - Theory: how to plan a project
 * Afternoon activity:
-    - Visualisation project choice: Start documenting your project idea.
+    - Mini-project choice: Start documenting your project idea.
 I made a template for you which is in this folder: https://drive.google.com/drive/folders/1GNFcgAb3PAGegkV0zV8uk9syWyX4rv4i?usp=sharing .
 Please make a copy, name it with your name(s).
-Fill out at least the first two steps (slides 2, 3).
+Fill out at least the first two steps (get data, understand data).
 Let me know if you have any questions.
     - Office hours